 Millennium Fellowship Project: Enhancing Student and Community Knowledge on Economic Issues

 The intent of my project was to provide opportunities for learning about economic issues in our country and worldwide.
 As an Economics major, I know that many people do not fully understand aspects of the American economy and thought it would be valuable to get information across to students in all disciplines as well as members of the Greenville community.
 My project was in two parts: the first was through my internship with The Riley Institute at Furman, where I helped advertise and research for our Straight Talk series on immigration, which had an entire week dedicated to the economic impact on immigrants.
 Students and community members gathered to hear experts speak.
 My second part was a Cultural Life Program on Trade Wars with China through the Furman Economic Society; we had a history, political science, and economics professor come together to discuss Tariffs and Trade Wars.
 At least 50 Furman students attended to learn more.

 About the Millennium Fellow

-Rosemary Coskrey ia a triplet, a South Carolinian, and a rising junior at Furman University!
-During her time in college, she has been given some incredible opportunities, like joining the Student Government Association and Furman Economic Society as well as interning for the Riley Institute and getting to spend next spring in Scotland!
-Outside of school, she loves to write, take pictures, babysit, and hike (although not in the SC summer heat).
-She is looking forward to all the friendships she will make and knowledge she will gain during her participation in the Millennium Fellowship.
+I'm Rosemary Coskrey and I am a triplet, a South Carolinian, and a rising junior at Furman University!
+During my time in college, I've been given some incredible opportunities, like joining the Student Government Association and Furman Economic Society as well as interning for the Riley Institute and getting to spend next spring in Scotland!
+Outside of school, I love to write, take pictures (whoo Nikon!), babysit, and hike (although not in the SC summer heat).
+I'm looking forward to all the friendships I make and knowledge I gain during my participation in the UN Millennium Fellowship.